dev-sec/chef-os-hardening/README.md

   * Opscode apt `https://github.com/opscode-cookbooks/apt.git`
   * Opscode yum `https://github.com/opscode-cookbooks/yum.git`

+**Note for `sysctl` usage:**

+We deprecated `sysctl` version before `0.6.0`.
+Future versions of this cookbook will depend on version 0.6.0 and greater.
+If you are going to use version 0.6.0, use `sysctl::apply` instead of `sysctl::default` in your runlist to ensure the configuration change will be applied.

-Optional: you can use berkshelf to install dependencies.
+*Optional*: you can use [berkshelf](http://berkshelf.com/) to install dependencies.

 ## Attributes